The Complete Guide to Claude Code

 FAQ

-/learn-me again anytime to add more. she'll treat it as an update, not a wipe./learn-me again./learn-me again with more detail and re-run /business-one-pager./learn-me again.Homework: Prep for Day 3
+/learn-me again anytime to add more. she'll treat it as an update, not a wipe./learn-me again./learn-me again with more detail and re-run /business-one-pager./learn-me again.Homework: Keep teaching Donna

 Checklist